Esizl/esizlid/README.md

 ## Quickstart

-To create a random UUID...
+To create a random Esizlid...

 **1. Install**